 The Title IX Coordinator will convene a Hearing Panel (defined above), who will meet to discuss the final Investigative Report.
-The Hearing Chair, in consultation with the Title IX Coordinator, will redact irrelevant or immaterial information prior to a Hearing, specifically including:
+The Title IX Coordinator, or a designee, will redact irrelevant or immaterial information prior to a Hearing, specifically including:

-- Irrelevant information concerning sexual history, unrelated sexual activity, character, or incidents not directly related to the complaint (subject to the Chair's determination that the information may demonstrate a pattern of behavior): - Statements of reputation or personal or expert opinion; and - Information that is irrelevant, immaterial, more prejudicial than probative, or overly repetitive.
+- Irrelevant information concerning sexual history, unrelated sexual activity, character, or incidents not directly related to the complaint (subject to the Chair's determination that the information may demonstrate a pattern of behavior); - Statements of reputation or personal or expert opinion; and - Information that is irrelevant, immaterial, more prejudicial than probative, or overly repetitive.

-Within two (2) days of written notice that the final Investigative Report is available for review and that a Hearing will be scheduled, the Parties will receive additional written notice inviting them to appear, separately (at scheduled times), before the Hearing Panel on a scheduled Hearing Date, in order to respond to the Investigative Report findings, witness statements, and evidence.
-The Hearing will generally be scheduled for a date that falls within four (4) to ten (10) business days of this written notice of the Hearing date, but not sooner.
+Within two (2) business days of written notice that the final Investigative Report is available for review and that a Live Hearing will be scheduled, the Parties will receive additional written notice directing them to appear before the Hearing Panel on a scheduled Hearing Date, in order to respond to the Investigative Report findings, witness statements, and evidence.
+The Hearing will generally be scheduled for a date that falls within ten (10) to twenty (20) business days of this written notice of the Hearing date, but no sooner than ten (10) business days from the date the final Investigative Report is made available.

-Concurrently, the Parties will receive information on how the Hearing will proceed, the Preponderance of Evidence standard that will be employed in making any determinations, and the Parties' rights, including an invitation to submit, within two (2) calendar days, the names of any witnesses that they would like to appear before the Hearing Panel (with explanations of why each witness should appear).
+Concurrently, the Parties will receive information on how the Live Hearing will proceed, the Preponderance of Evidence standard that will be employed in making any determinations, and the Parties' rights, including an invitation to submit, within two (2) calendar days, the names of witnesses that will need to appear before the Live Hearing Panel (with explanations of why each witness should appear).

-Prior to the Hearing, the Hearing Chair will determine whether there is a need to call any requested witnesses, based on information contained within the Investigative Report (including exhibits to the report) and explanations provided by the Complainant and/or Respondent.
-Since the Parties will have already had opportunities to respond to information derived from witnesses during the Investigation, the Hearing Chair will have general discretion to call or not call witnesses, and will make such considerations as relevance, the need to clarify information, whether information expected to be obtained would be duplicative, and whether there are indications that a witness would provide new, relevant information.
-The Hearing Panel also has discretion to conduct additional inquiry during the Hearing, call witnesses of its own accord (whether or not requested by one of the Parties), and gather any additional information that it deems necessary to assist in reaching a decision and recommendations for subsequent action.
+Prior to the Hearing, the Hearing Chair will determine whether there is relevance for calling any requested witnesses, based on information contained within the Investigative Report (including exhibits to the report) and explanations provided by the Complainant and/or Respondent.
+The Hearing Panel has discretion to conduct additional inquiry during the Hearing, call witnesses of its own accord (whether or not requested by one of the Parties), and gather any additional information that it deems necessary to assist in reaching a decision and recommendations for subsequent action.
+However, the Hearing Panel cannot rely upon the statement of any witness who is unwilling to appear and submit to cross-examination during the live hearing.

-At least one (1) day prior to the Hearing, the Hearing Chair will notify the Parties, in writing, of witnesses that are being called to appear and brief explanations of any decisions to not call requested witnesses.
+At least two (2) days prior to the Hearing, the Hearing Chair will notify the Parties, in writing, of witnesses that are being called to appear and brief explanations of any decisions to not call requested witnesses.
 The Hearing Chair's decision will be final.